lightspaceliam/ef-database-first-and-check-constraints/ReadMe.md

-# Entity Framework Database First & Check Constraints
+# Entity Framework - A Hybrid Database and Code First Approach & Check Constraints

 Keeping your code base up to date with contemporary versions of what ever technology stack you are using can be time consuming.
 In this example I'm attempting to demonstrate how to slowly migrate to Entity Framework when you already have an existing database.